bitcoin-tools/nodebuilder/README.md

 ## Prerequisites

 1. An active internet connection (of course)
-2. macOS or any modern Linux distribution **based on Debian**, such as [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop)
+3. macOS (both newer Arm-based and older Intel-based systems) or any modern 64-bit Linux distribution **based on Debian**, such as [Ubuntu Desktop LTS](https://ubuntu.com/tutorials/install-ubuntu-desktop)
-3. `bash`, which is probably already installed, or you can install on Linux with `sudo apt install -y bash`
+4. `bash`, which is probably already installed, or you can install on Linux with `sudo apt install -y bash`
-4. `curl`, which is installed by default on macOS, or you can install on Linux with `sudo apt install -y curl`
+5. `curl`, which is installed by default on macOS, or you can install on Linux with `sudo apt install -y curl`

-(The script will automatically install additional dependencies.)
+(The script will automatically install additional [dependencies](./dependencies.txt).)

-This script **does not** support 32-bit operating systems.
-The processor architecture must be either x86_64 or arm64.

 ## How to Run nodebuilder